crcx/retroforth/literate/Rx.md

     <prefix-char>string

 Rx will check the first character to see if it matches a known prefix.
-If it does, it will pass the string (without the token) to the prefix handler.
+If it does, it will pass the string (sans prefix) to the prefix handler.
 If not, it will attempt to find the token in the dictionary.

 Prefixes are handled by functions with specific naming conventions.
 A prefix name should be:

     prefix:<prefix-char>

 Where <prefix-char> is the character for the prefix.
-These should be compiler macros (using the `class:macro` class) and watch the `compiler` state to decide how to deal with the token.
+These are compiler macros (using the `class:macro` class) and watch the `Compiler` to decide how to deal with the token.
 To find a prefix, Rx stores the prefix character into a string named `prefixed`.
 It then searches for this string in the dictionary.
 If found, it sets an internal variable (`prefix:handler`) to the dictionary entry for the handler function.
 If not found, `prefix:handler` is set to zero.
 The check, done by `prefix?`, also returns a flag.

 ~~~
 : prefix:no